cornell-dti/course-plan/src/schedule-generator/README.md

 ## `requirement.ts`

-To be honest this probably shouldn't even exist, it's a super-simple class that just stores the "`type`" (name) of a requirement.
-One example such requirement type could be: "First-year Writing Seminar".
+A super-simple class that just stores the "`name`" of a class, as well as the type of the requirement (e.g. "College") and its typeValue (e.g. "CS").

 ## `testing.ts`